Cuba Agriculture Tour

 People to people focus: Learn about distribution of land (usufrucht) and the strictly limited utilization of it, especially after the so-called Periodo Especial.
 This “Special Period” was an era of economic crisis after the fall of other communist countries thus eliminating trading partners in the early 90s.
-Observe state run farms along the highway while passing by.
+Observe state-run farms along the highway while passing by.
 Depart northward.
 Lunch and farm visit to a progressive, young farmer with a vision for making small and sustainable farming widespread in Cuba.
 His thriving business employs 12 to 15 people, producing honey and vegetables for restaurants in Havana.
 Participate in stimulating discussions to learn about usufrucht and markets available for small farms.
 He envisions copying his model to other local farmers to spread the happiness.
 Continue to Vinales, an idyllic village perched in the quilted landscape of fertile, oxen ploughed fields, rich tobacco plantations and incredible karst landscapes.
 Dinner on own.
 Basic hotel accommodations with private toilets.
 (B, L)

 Breakfast at leisure.
 Morning meeting at hotel to wrap up and have discussions on the impressions of Cuba, what the future looks like and whether they could develop a market economy such as Vietnam and China and still maintain the same government, and how the US can develop a healthy relationship with Cuba.
 Transfer to airport for flight back to US.
+(B)

 7 nights in superior tourist class accommodations.